How Bad Is Vaping?

 It is not currently well understood what the effects of nicotine are on pregnant women.
 While it is definitely better to err on the side of caution, smoking is definitely worse for both the baby and the mother.

 With respect to the potential of nicotine to affect cognitive development in teenage brains, the research that has been conducted has been with rodents and not human subjects.
 It is not recommended that teens vape.
 However, teenagers deserve real information about the relative dangers of vaping and smoking.
-Vaping is definitely not as harmful for you as smoking cigarettes.
+Vaping is definitely not as harmful to you as smoking cigarettes.

 The Dangers of Nicotine